d2l-ai/d2l-en/chapter_recurrent-neural-networks/gru.md

 ## Gating the Hidden State

 The key distinction between regular RNNs and GRUs is that the latter support gating of the hidden state.
 This means that we have dedicated mechanisms for when a hidden state should be updated and also when it should be reset.
 These mechanisms are learned and they address the concerns listed above.
 For instance, if the first symbol is of great importance we will learn not to update the hidden state after the first observation.
 Likewise, we will learn to skip irrelevant temporary observations.
-Lastly, we will learn to reset the latent state whenever needed.
+Last, we will learn to reset the latent state whenever needed.
 We discuss this in detail below.

 ### Reset Gates and Update Gates